 - NextDNS: More customizable.
 Free tier available.
 Lets you choose exactly what categories to block and provides logs if you want them.

 Pros: Works across all apps and browsers.
 Hard to bypass without technical knowledge.
-No app to uninstall in a moment of weakness.
+No app to uninstall during an urge.

-Cons: Doesn’t block content on apps that use their own DNS (rare but possible).
+Cons: May miss content in apps that use their own DNS (rare, possible).
 Can occasionally over-block legitimate sites.

 Setup: On iPhone, go to Settings > Wi-Fi > tap your network > Configure DNS > Manual, then enter the filter addresses.
 For cellular, you'll need a DNS profile (CleanBrowsing and NextDNS offer downloadable profiles).
 On Android, go to Settings > Network > Private DNS and enter the provider's hostname.